-Once again. it must be stressed that the interpretations are phenomenologically refined and, in this regard, special attention is given to such matters as the child's bodiliness.
-Among others, a question is whether he/she accepts or rejects his/her own body, whether perhaps, in one way or another he/she has difficulties with it.
+Once again it has to be stressed that the interpretations are phenomenologically refined and, in this regard, special attention is given to such matters as the child's bodiliness.
+Among others, a question is whether he accepts or rejects his own body, whether perhaps, in one way or another he has difficulties with it.
 Consequently, the idea is not that the drawings are to be taken literally but rather symbolically.
-In general, the concern is with anything in the drawing which is conspicuous, and this is cross checked with the results from other media.
+In general, the concern is with anything in the drawing that is conspicuous, and this is cross checked with the results from other media.